 Check boxes are used when more than one option may need to be checked or as an easy way to enable or disable a setting in a software program.
-Checking the box enables that setting and unchecking it disables the setting.
+Checking the box enables that setting, and unchecking disables it.

 Check box example

 Below is an interactive example of a check box.
 To select a check box or place a check in the check box with a computer mouse, click the check box with left mouse button.
-To check a check box with a touchscreen tap your finger on the check box.
+To check a check box with a touch screen tap your finger on the check box.
 If a box is checked, it can be unchecked by clicking or tapping the box again.

 Note: Depending on your browser and device the check box mark may be a check mark, an X, or a solid box to indicate it has been selected.

 How to place a check in a check box using a keyboard?

 To check a check box with the keyboard, press Tab until the check box is highlighted or bold and then press the spacebar to check or uncheck the box.
 You can try this now in the below check boxes.
 Note: If pressing Tab does not select the below boxes first in your browser, you would need to keep pressing Tab until they're selected.
 Alternatively, you could first click on the box with your mouse and then press the spacebar to uncheck and check the box.

 How to create a check box on my HTML web page

 To create a check box on a web page, use the <input> tag as shown below.
 In the example below, we are using the code from the above example of a check box that creates a check box and is followed by the "Check box 1" text.